alicelieutier/smoothScroll/README.md

 smoothScroll
 ============

-A teeny tiny, standard compliant, smooth scroll script with ease-in-out effect and no jQuery (or any other dependancy, FWIW).
+A teeny tiny, standard compliant, smooth scroll script with ease-in-out effect and no dependancy.

 smoothScroll will tie all your internal links to a handler that will produce a smooth scroll to their target instead of an instant jump.
 It also returns an API that you can use to call a smooth scroll yourself.